-Chicago Bankruptcy Clinic provides first-rate representation to Illinois consumers who would prefer to avoid bankruptcy.
+Chicago Bankruptcy Clinic provides first-rate representation to Illinois consumers who would prefer avoiding bankruptcy.
 While filing for bankruptcy in Chicago allows you to eliminate or restructure your debt, depending on the type of bankruptcy you file, the damage to your credit rating may make it more difficult to borrow money in the future.

 We are keenly aware that no one is immune from financial troubles: a job loss, medical emergency, unexpected expenses.
 Because filing for bankruptcy will have lasting repercussions, however, we often recommend other alternatives before filing for Chapter 7 or Chapter 13 bankruptcy.